I grew up in an Italian-Canadian household and in August, eggplant rules!

 Eggplant Parmigiana can be found throughout Southern Italy and there are a number of ways of preparing it.
 This is the style that can be found in the Region of Puglia, a place we visit often on my food & wine tours!

-This recipe is 1 of 50+ recipes found in my cookbook, Natalina’s Kitchen: Bringing homemade back!
-Cookbook info here!
+This recipe is one of over 50 recipes found in my cookbook, Natalina’s Kitchen: Bringing homemade back!

 Ciao for now, Natalina